SwathyRagupathy/swathyragupathy/README.md

 <h4> 🌱 What I'm Passionate About </h4>

-* **AI Product** : Building RAG pipelines, multi-agent systems, and automation tools that drive measurable business outcomes.
+* Building AI agents, RAG pipelines, multi-agent systems, and automation tools that drive measurable business outcomes.
-* **ML at Scale** : Deploying recommendation engines, forecasting systems, and MLOps infrastructure for production environments.
+* Deploying & Monitoring recommendation engines, forecasting systems, and MLOps infrastructure for production environments.
-* **Collaborative Innovation**: Working with cross-functional teams to solve real-world problems.
+* Working with cross-functional teams to solve real-world problems, at scale.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%"></a>